cvan/blog/contents/articles/password-reset/index.md

 template: article.jade
 ---

-When I type my email/username in a log-in form, and realise I've forgetten my password, I expect the Password Reset form to preserve my email/username.
+When I type my email/username in a log-in form, and realise I've forgotten my password, I expect the Password Reset form to preserve my email/username.

 I hypothesised that most major sites suffer from a bad case of ICRS on their Password Reset forms.
 I conducted an experiment to prove my hypothesis and wrote this blog post to publish my findings (and to increase awareness of this epidemic).